-Step 1: Spray some of the cleaner onto your system and let it sit for a number of minutes.
+Step 1: Spray some of the cleaner onto your system and let it sit for several minutes.
 This offers the cleaner a long time to do its work.

 Step 2: Afterward, rub the lace with your fingers, brush it with a toothbrush, or wipe it with a cotton ball dipped in the solution.

-Step 3: After a number of minutes, your lace should be glue-free.
+Step 3: After several minutes, your lace should be glue-free.

-Special Tips You Should Keep in mind: If the directions on your adhesive eliminator are various from the directions above, follow the instructions on the packaging.
-They came from the maker and are most likely to give you the outcomes you're looking for.
+Special Tips You Should Keep in mind: If the directions on your adhesive eliminator differ from those above, follow the instructions on the packaging.
+They come from the maker and are most likely to give you the outcomes you're looking for.

 VI.
 Which Glue Removal Option Should You Choose?

-With three great alternatives to pick from, it can be challenging to decide which one you ought to use for your wig.
-Here are some pointers to assist you make a decision:
+With three great alternatives, it can be challenging to decide which one you should use for your wig.
+Here are some pointers to assist you in making a decision:

-1. For light glue residue with a sticky texture, attempt soap or conditioner prior to trying more aggressive choices.
+1. For light glue residue with a sticky texture, attempt soap or conditioner before trying more aggressive choices.